 We all want good daily habits.
 But instead we sleep in, check our email in bed, and have “just one more.”
 So, how do we start breaking bad habits and start making good daily habits?
-Isn’t there a simple three-step plan or a good habits list that will set me free?
+Isn’t there a simple three-step plan or a healthy habits list that will set me free?
 Not really.
 But there is hope—both practical and spiritual hope that you can have—and this article is full of both!
 Just like dominoes, there are lots of tiny, daily, doable steps that make a huge difference.

 Here’s a tip.
 As you make your way through this post, pay attention to your feelings.
 If you feel defensive, make note of what you’re reading.
 If you feel hope, take note.
 If you feel hopeless, take note.
 We believe God is alive and still works in us today.
 So listen closely and He will give you exactly what you need.

 One more tip.
 This is a longer post, but more importantly, breaking bad habits and making good daily habits is a lifelong process.
 Powering through this content in the next few minutes and never coming back might not help you too much.
 You may get to one part and need a few days to put it into action.
 Just bookmark this in your browser or save it to the home screen on your phone, and start working your way through.

 Last tip.
-Here’s what you’ll find in this guide: some of the best books on habits, what the Bible says about habits, why you can’t just stop your bad habits, how to break bad habits, how to make good habits one step at a time, the importance of keystone habits, a good habits list, and of course we’ll answer the philosophical question, “What is a habit?”
+Here’s what you’ll find in this guide: some of the best books on healthy habits, what the Bible says about habits, why you can’t just stop your bad habits, how to break bad habits, how to make good daily habits one step at a time, the importance of keystone habits, a good habits list, and of course we’ll answer the philosophical question, “What is a habit?”